rgilks/royal-game-of-ur-cli/docs/mcts.md

 1. Number of iterations: More iterations generally lead to better performance but require more computation time.
 2. Exploration parameter: Higher values encourage more exploration, while lower values favor exploitation.
 3. RAVE parameter: Affects how quickly the algorithm shifts from using RAVE values to using UCT values.

-## Conclusion

-MCTS provides a powerful and flexible approach to game AI in the Royal Game of Ur.
-Its ability to adapt to different game situations without extensive domain knowledge makes it a strong opponent.
-The implementation includes several optimizations such as RAVE, transposition tables, and parallelization, which enhance its performance.

 ## References